vitsmir/Fractal-Project/README.md

 I have written a Python code, in which series of different types and variations of fractalas are displayed in the screen with it showing how the fractal is formed from the start.
 2 main techniques were used: L-system and IFS (iterated function system).

-Here is one of my own creations:
+Here is one of my own creations, which is a mix of Barnsley's repetitional fractals, and a base structure from Bourke:
 ### IFS Maple Leaf
 ![mapleleaf](samples/mapleleaf.gif)